Grain Free Coconut Flour Biscuits

 - Preheat oven to 400 degrees.
 Use a baking stone to prevent sticking, or parchment paper on a metal cookie sheet.

-- Combine the lemon juice and the milk in a measuring cup, then add vanilla, liquid stevia, melted coconut oil and finely ground flax seeds.
+- Combine the lemon juice and the milk in a measuring cup, then add vanilla, honey if using, melted coconut oil and finely ground flax seeds.
 Let sit for at least 3 minutes to thicken.
 The coconut oil should solidify slightly.

 - In a separate bowl, sift flours, salt and baking soda.
 Sifting here is important because the coconut flour tends to clump, which will leave you with flour pockets in your biscuits.

 - Pour the wet ingredients over the dry and stir quickly just to combine.
 Do no overmix.
-The mixture will be sticky at first, but as the flours absurd the liquids rather quickly, the consistency will change to be a bit thicker.
+The mixture will be sticky at first, but as the flours absorb the liquids rather quickly, the consistency will change to be a bit thicker.